Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

-(i) The archimedean orbital integrals $J_M^G(\gamma,f)$ are the subject of Part~\ref{partI}.
-We establish an estimate that is polynomial in $\gamma$ with a specific dependence on the function $f$, see the summary in the next subsection.
+(i) The archimedean orbital integrals $J_M^{L_1}(\gamma,f^{L_1})$ are the subject of Part~\ref{partI}.
+We establish an estimate that is polynomial in $\gamma$ with a specific dependence on the function $f$, see the summary in the next \S\ref{sub:intro:germ}.
+A similar estimate was obtained in an unpublished manuscript of the second-named author on the Weyl's law with remainder term for $\SL(n,\Z)$, however at the time without the polynomial dependence on $\gamma$, which we now achieve in this paper, notably thanks to Proposition~\ref{prop:spher:fct:bound}.

-(ii) Matz~\cite{Ma:coeff} has established an upper-bound for Arthur's global coefficients $a^M(\gamma,S)$ that is polynomial in $\gamma$ and $S$.
-We mention recent work of Chaudouard--Laumon~\cite{Laumon-Chaudouard} and Chaudouard~\cite{Chaudouard:comptage,Chaudouard:unipotent} which is more precise (logarithmic), however it covers only a limited number of cases which is not sufficient for our purpose.
+(ii) The first-named author~\cite{Ma:coeff} has established an upper-bound for Arthur's global coefficients $a^M(\gamma,S)$ that is polynomial in $\gamma$ and $S$.
+Recent works of Chaudouard--Laumon~\cite{Laumon-Chaudouard} and Chaudouard~\cite{Chaudouard:comptage,Chaudouard:unipotent} provide exact formulas, and logarithmic upper-bounds, however these cover only a limited number of cases which is not sufficient for our purpose.